Guide to Streaming Video Services

 AMC+

-AMC+ is one of the newer ad-free streaming subscription services.
-It includes “Killing Eve” and “Mad Men,” as well as exclusive series, including “Interview With the Vampire” and “Gangs of London,” a British action crime series.
-Plus there are shows and movies from BBC America, IFC, and Sundance TV, with full access to Shudder, Sundance Now, and IFC Films Unlimited.
+AMC+ is one of the newer streaming subscription services.
+It’s home to the "The Walking Dead" universe, and includes shows such as “Killing Eve” and “Mad Men,” as well as exclusive series such as “Interview With the Vampire” and “Gangs of London,” a British action-crime series.
+Plus, there are shows and movies from BBC America, IFC, and Sundance TV, with full access to Shudder, Sundance Now, and IFC Films Unlimited.
 New exclusive movies are added every Friday.

-After a $3 a month price increase, Philo started including ad-based AMC+ as a benefit of subscribing to the service.
+Philo now includes the ad-based AMC+ as a benefit of subscribing to the service.

 Among the newer programming is “Monsieur Spade,” following the famous detective’s move to France, Anne Rice’s “Mayfair Witches,” a series starring Alexandra Daddario and Harry Hamlin, and the horror series “Chucky.”